Pennsylvania Railroad 4877: History

 4877 was built in January 1939 at the Pennsylvania Railroad's Altoona Works in Altoona, Pennsylvania.
 4877 was transferred to Penn Central when the Pennsylvania was merged with the New York Central Railroad in 1968.
 It was transferred again, to Conrail in 1976, when Penn Central went bankrupt.
 Thirteen GG1s were loaned to the New Jersey Department of Transportation in the 1980s, for use in what would eventually become New Jersey Transit, on its North Jersey Coast Line.
-4877 was repainted from the solid black paint scheme used by both Penn Central and Conrail in 1981.
+4877 was repainted from the solid black paint scheme used by both Penn Central and Conrail back into Pennsylvania Railroad Tuscan red in 1981.